MaxBrouwerMD/TicketSaver/PRIVACY.md

 Children’s Privacy

 The Service is not directed to children under 13.
 We do not knowingly collect Personal Data from children under 13.
-If You are aware that a child has provided Personal Data, please contact Us.
+If you are aware that a child has provided Personal Data, please contact us.

 ⸻